shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Jacob.md

 The mirror by the train tracks create a piece of art from the warped industrial machinery through simply performing its duty as a mirror.

-These hacks highlight an element of the hacking mentality that I find particularly interesting.
-That is the speculative design and future building, in that hacking and subverting norms can incite impactful change in the dynamics of how we will live our lives.
+These hacks highlight an element of the hacking mentality that I find particularly interesting: the speculative design and future building.
+Hacking and subverting norms can incite impactful change in the dynamics of how we will live our lives, which is very exciting to me.